brittlewis12/witness-budgets/witness-budgets-v3.md

 ---

-## Part IX-B: Limitations and Open Questions
+## Part X: Limitations and Open Questions

 This framework presents a research program, not a finished solution.
 Several significant limitations and open questions require explicit acknowledgment: